viralemergence/insectDisease/README.md

-*When using this database, in addition to citing this package, cite this reference*
+*When using this database, cite this reference*

 > Braxton, S. M., et al. "Description and analysis of two internet-based databases of insect pathogens: EDWIP and VIDIL."
 Journal of Invertebrate Pathology 83.3 (2003): 185-195.

-This database was originally created by the following people, to whom we are indebted:
+Also, this database was originally created by the following people, to whom we are indebted:

 + David W. Onstad, EDWIP Director.
 Center for Economic Entomology, Illinois Natural History Survey